awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 1. On the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.

-1. Chose the name of the target group to open its details page\.
+1. Choose the name of the target group to open its details page\.

 1. Choose the **Targets** tab\.